Category: CurrentNews

 Project Funding

 The project was made possible by generous contributions from supporters and local donors (see full list below) and was awarded government funding at the federal, state, and local level.
-The Way Station has received a grant for $1.5M from the U.S. Department of Housing and Urban Development as part of an historic funding package to help communities across the country provide housing and supportive services to people in unsheltered settings.
+The Way Station has received a grant for $1.5M from the U.S. Department of Housing and Urban Development as part of a historic funding package to help communities across the country provide housing and supportive services to people in unsheltered settings.

 State Senator, Sharon Shewmake, who secured a $4M funding in the state’s capital budget request for The Way Station.
 Said of her support of the facility, “This project hits it all— caring for community, saving money and helping to get people better and in housing.”